youqingxiaozhua/APViT/README.md

 ### PaddlePaddle Version

-The PaddlePaddle version of TransFER is included in the [paddle](paddle) folder.
+The PaddlePaddle version of TransFER is included in the [Paddle](Paddle) folder.

 ## Training